alexaibio/teaching_content/Transformers/attention.md

-## Generate embeddings adjusted to a phrase
+## Generate new embeddings adjusted to a phrase's meaning
 So, what we have till now
 - a sentence
 - initial embeddings for each word in this sentence
-- calculated similarity matrix for all words in the sentence
+- calculated similarity matrix for all words in the sentence (normalized and softmaxed)

-What we are going to do next is to adjust our initial embedding such that they reflect somehow the fact that they are in the same phrase.
+What we are going to do next is to adjust our initial embedding such that they reflect somehow the fact that all those words are in the same phrase.

-So that, we multiply our pairvise similarity matrix on our initial embeddings matrix (now we call it V, values, but again it is essentially the same input embedding table).
+So that, we multiply our pairwise similarity matrix on our initial embeddings matrix (now we call it V - values - but again it is essentially the same input embedding table).

-As a result we have and adjusted embedding table and can use them futher for any task, like classification or futher down in our transformer architecture.
+As a result we have and adjusted embedding table and can use them futher in our transformer architecture.

 Let's broke it down to numbers.